-We are living in unprecedented and uncertain times and the immediate and longer term impact on children’s mental health and wellbeing is a real concern.
-In this timely article, Nutritionist Rachel Bartholomew and Psychotherapist Lisa Lawson, (both friends, colleagues and working mums) have come together to share their thoughts on helping children to navigate these uncertain times.
+We are living in unprecedented and uncertain times and the immediate and longer term impact on children’s mental health and wellbeing is of real and growing concern.
+In this article, Nutritionist Rachel Bartholomew and Psychotherapist Lisa Lawson, (both friends, colleagues and working mums) share their thoughts on helping children to navigate uncertain times.
 And whilst their insights are rooted in different therapeutic backgrounds, it is evident that key messages and values are shared, perhaps most strikingly, that helping your children starts with helping yourself first.

 “Helping ourselves is key, as too is finding our own unique family way to face these unique challenges, as this creates togetherness”

-The psychological effects of living alongside the Covid-19 pandemic have been impactive for us all, especially with a 3rd lock down.
-Not being able to meet family and friends has created for many, a feeling that our worlds have shut down - affecting the natural cycle of how we evolve as a person through social interactions.
+The psychological effects of living alongside the Covid-19 pandemic have been impactive for us all.
+Not being able to meet family and friends during lockdowns or periods of self-isolation has created for many, a feeling that our worlds have shut down - affecting the natural cycle of how we evolve as a person through social interactions.
 This can lead to feeling anxious and stressed - not feeling safe to trust others with our emotions and not feeling able to help others with theirs, causing disconnectedness.

 Helping ourselves is key - in the event of an emergency on a flight, we are told to put on our own breathing masks first before assisting others.
 By taking 10 minutes each day just for ourselves, transforms our well-being and interactions with others.
 Journaling about things which make us feel good - and what is getting in the way, creates space and agency to make a healthier attachment with ourselves and with our family too.

 Many children and young people have experienced loss; not experienced endings, beginnings and celebrations - creating feelings of uncertainty, frustration and unhappiness.
-Studying at home and not being with peers has brought mixed emotions, as well as trying to navigate their worlds.
-We are all grateful for virtual connections; however, it is not the same as physically being in each other’s presence.
+Time spent studying at home and not being with peers has brought mixed emotions, as well as trying to navigate their worlds.
+We have all been grateful for virtual connections; however, it is not the same as physically being in each other’s presence.

 So what can we do to help?